Đổi Mới

-The Đổi Mới economic reforms were initiated by the Communist Party of Vietnam in 1986 during the party's 6th National Congress.
+The Đổi Mới economic reforms were initiated by the Communist Party of Vietnam (CPV) in December 1986 during the party's 6th National Congress.
+Vietnam learned from China's reform experience but with more conservative level.
 These reforms introduced a greater role for market forces for the coordination of economic activity between enterprises and government agencies and allowed for private ownership of small enterprises and the creation of a stock exchange for both state and non-state enterprises.

 Background

-After reunification in 1976, the economy of Vietnam was plagued by enormous difficulties in production, imbalances in supply and demand, inefficiencies in distribution and circulation, soaring inflation rates, and rising debt problems.
-Vietnam's gross domestic product (GDP) in 1984 was valued at US$18.1 billion with a per capita income estimated to be between US$200 and US$300 per year.
-Reasons for this mediocre economic performance have included severe climatic conditions that afflicted agricultural crops, bureaucratic mismanagement, extinction of entrepreneurship, and military occupation of Cambodia (which resulted in a cutoff of much-needed international aid for reconstruction).
+A centralized bureaucratic and planned economy (the Subsidy period) was introduced to replace the free market in the North in 1954 after the State of Vietnam lost to the communists with the First Indochina War, as well as to the whole of Vietnam in 1975 after the fall of capitalist South Vietnam to communists after the Vietnam War.
+After reunification into a unified communist state in 1976, the economy of the Socialist Republic of Vietnam was plagued by enormous difficulties in production, imbalances in supply and demand, inefficiencies in distribution and circulation, soaring inflation rates, and rising debt problems.
+Vietnam's gross domestic product (GDP) in 1984 was valued at US$18.2 billion with a per capita income estimated to be between US$200 and US$300 per year.
+Reasons for this mediocre economic performance have included severe climatic conditions that afflicted agricultural crops, sanctions enforced by the United States after the collapse of its ally (Republic of Vietnam/South Vietnam), the Sino-Vietnamese War, bureaucratic mismanagement, the extinction of entrepreneurship and the military occupation of Cambodia, which resulted in much-needed international aid for reconstruction being cut off.

-From 1978 until 1991, Vietnam was a member of the Comecon, and therefore was heavily dependent on trade with the Soviet Union and its allies.
+From 1978 until 1991, as part of the Eastern Bloc led by the Soviet Union, Vietnam was a member of the Comecon, and was therefore heavily dependent on trade with the Soviet Union and its allies.
 Following the dissolution of the Comecon and the loss of its traditional trading partners, Vietnam was forced to liberalize trade, devalue its exchange rate to increase exports, and embark on a policy of economic development.

 In the years immediately prior to the Đổi Mới Reforms, Vietnam faced an economic crisis; inflation soared to over 700 percent, economic growth slowed down, and export revenues covered less than the total value of imports.
-In addition, Soviet aid decreased, increasing Vietnam's international isolation.
-This resulted in intense debate within the Communist Party about the efficacy of the command economy system and the possibility of reform in the run up to the 6th National Congress of the Communist Party of Vietnam in December 1986.
+In addition, Soviet aid decreased under Gorbachev from 1986, increasing Vietnam's international isolation.
+This resulted in an intense debate within the Communist Party about the efficacy of the command economy system and the possibility of reform in the run up to the 6th National Congress of the Communist Party of Vietnam in December 1986.

-One of the important developments which provoked change within the Party was the death of Party General Secretary, Lê Duẩn, in July 1986.
+One of the most important developments which gave rise to change within the Party was the death of Party General Secretary, Lê Duẩn, in July 1986.
 In December 1986, the Sixth Party Congress elected as Party Secretary the more liberal Nguyễn Văn Linh, a reformist and former leader of the National Liberation Front.